tako-nori/tako-nori/README.md

 <p>I FINALLY DID SOMETHING RIGHT OMG AYHAHDSKJLHDHSJAFLKASJFLKJFAJKLS</p>

 ### test
-* are you proud of yourself
+* this only works IF you have a space between the messages or something.....

 [![sideways-marinakirarazaka.png](https://i.postimg.cc/rpXMPJ5H/sideways-marinakirarazaka.png)](https://postimg.cc/v4zJ15q7)